tortuca/lunch-picker/README.md

 ## Future improvements

 * Add API authorisation for backend service to ensure limited access to trusted apps.
-* Add username and password to increase security if required.
+* Add authentication with username and password to increase security if required.
 Username-only is for convenience, where user does not need to setup an account just to use the LunchPickerApp.